 Ranjay graduated from the National University of Singapore with a B.S. in Life Sciences.
 As an undergraduate, he spent two years in Maki Murata-Hori’s laboratory studying the regulation of alpha-actinin dynamics during mammalian cytokinesis.
 Post graduation, he worked with Snezhana Oliferenko, gaining an appreciation for fission yeast genetics.
-Ranjay entered Duke through the Cell & Molecular Biology program and has affiliated with the Molecular Cancer Biology program.
-He is a Duke Medical School Chancellor’s Scholar.
-In the lab, Ranjay is studying how physical forces affect basement membrane removal during anchor cell invasion.
-Outside of the lab, he enjoys video games, yoga, and live music.
+Ranjay entered Duke through the Cell & Molecular Biology program and affiliated with the Molecular Cancer Biology program.
+He was a Duke Medical School Chancellor’s Scholar.
+For his PhD he discovered distinct integrin based mechanisms that recruit type IV collagen to basement membrane.
+As a postdoctoral fellow he is working on how type IV collagen is trafficked in cells and released at the cell surface.
+Outside of the lab, he enjoys raising chickens, yoga, and live music.